MicrosoftLearning/MB-335-Dynamics-365-Supply-Chain-Management-Expert/Instructions/Labs/Case Study Instructions.md

   - You will be using the **USMF** legal entity.

   - You will be the SCM Functional consultant helping to streamline production controls, create BOMs, operations, and relation assignments.

 ### **Case study 3A: Discrete manufacturing**

--This case study will cover discrete manufacturing processes.
+- This case study will cover discrete manufacturing processes.

   - You will be using the **USMF** and **DEMF** legal entities.